AdnanMuhib/Expressive-Express/README.md

 - Ajax calls for CRUD operations
 - Making Re-Usable Layout Files in Pug
 - Styling the application using ``Bootstrap 4.3``
+- Local auth strategy for Login and Signup using passport js
+- Form input validation and form re-render with error messages using validator and lodash -
 ## Setup Guide
 - Install ``Node >= v10.0``
 - Install ``PostgresSQL``